tira-io/ir-experiment-platform/README.md

 ## Reproducibility

-Examples of reproducibility experiments are available in the directory [reproducibility-experiments](reproducibility-experiments)
+Examples of reproducibility experiments are available in the directory [reproducibility-experiments](reproducibility-experiments).
+The main advantage of the IR Experiment Platform is that after the shared tasks, the complete shared task repository can be archived in a fully self contained archive (including all software, runs, etc.).
+This repository [https://github.com/tira-io/ir-experiment-platform-benchmarks](https://github.com/tira-io/ir-experiment-platform-benchmarks) contains an archived shared task repository covering over 50~retrieval softwares on more than 32 benchmarks with overall over 2000 executed softwares.

 ## IR Starters